Zeitgeist (film series): Synopsis

 John Locke and Adam Smith are discussed in regard to modern economics.
 The film critically questions the economic need for private property, money, and the inherent inequality between agents in the system.
-Also seen critically is the need for cyclical consumption in order to maintain market share, resulting in wasted resources and planned obsolescence.
+Also seen critically is the need for cyclical consumption to maintain market share, resulting in wasted resources and planned obsolescence.
 According to the movie, the current monetary system will result in default or hyperinflation at some future time.